Solar Power

 AMP Solar Phase I: Napoleon Solar Facility

-Working in partnership with its member communities, AMP developed and owns the Napoleon Solar Facility, a 3.54 MW (AC) solar project located in Napoleon, Ohio.
+Working in partnership with its Member communities, AMP developed and owns the Napoleon Solar Facility, a 3.54 MW (AC) solar project located in Napoleon, Ohio.
 The facility is connected to the City of Napoleon’s electric system, providing transmission savings.
 The site produced its first megawatt-hours of sunshine-driven power in August 2012.

 A ribbon-cutting ceremony was held September 21, 2012.
 Pictured from left are David Mustine, JobsOhio general manager; Elizabeth Bostdorff, district representative for Congressman Bob Latta (R-Bowling Green); State Rep. Lynn Wachtmann (R-Napoleon); State Sen. Cliff Hite (R-Findlay); Napoleon Mayor Ron Behm; Michael Peck, Isofoton North America chairman; Marc Gerken, AMP president/CEO; and Craig Butler, assistant policy director for the office of Gov. John Kasich.